MatthiasHarzer/repo-file-sync/README.md

 Repo File Sync was originally designed to save and restore IDE configurations, so it includes by default the following patterns:
 - Visual Studio Code (`**/.vscode/**`)
 - JetBrains IDEs (`**/.idea/**`)
-> Patterns are evaluated at the repository root, so the pattern `**/.vscode/**` will match all files and folders inside the `.vscode` folder, as well as all `.vscode` folders in subfolders.

 #### Adding include patterns
 1. Run `repo-file-sync pattern include add <pattern-1>, <pattern-2>, ...` to add one or more Glob-patterns to match files from the repository root.